 Opportunity cost is the potential profit that an individual, investor, or business loses when choosing one alternative over another.
-Since by definition they are invisible, these costs can easily be ignored if not careful.
+Since by definition they are invisible, these costs can easily you ignore if not careful.
 Understanding the potential for missed opportunities by choosing one alternative over another allows for better decision-making, especially with the help of an accounting system.

-Financial reports often don’t show this factor, but business owners still use the concept to make smart decisions when they have many choices beforehand.
+Financial reports often don’t show this factor, but business owners still use the concept to make smart decisions when they have had many options before.

 Why is opportunity cost important?

-This factor includes all expenses for making one choice over another, including lost time, energy, and acquired utility.
+This factor includes all expenses for choosing one over another, including lost time, energy, and acquired utility.
 This is very important in making wise decisions.
-It does not have to be in the form of money, but also in the form of time or benefits that will be obtained in the future.
+It does not have to be in the form of money, but also in the time that the company will obtain in the future.

 Here are some of the benefits of knowing opportunity costs